Packers Heritage Trail

 The Packers Heritage Trail is a self-guided walking and biking heritage trail that traverses locations relating to the history of the Green Bay Packers, an American football team in the National Football League (NFL).
 All of the 25 sites have bronze commemorative plaques that explain the history of the site and its association to the Green Bay Packers.
 Each plaque, which has individual sponsors, is either affixed to the side of the relevant building or placed on a pole in front of the site.
 The Trail is split into three sections: the City Walk, which includes 16 sites and the Packers Heritage Plaza generally in downtown Green Bay; the Packing Plant Spur, which includes 4 sites along Baird Creek; and the Lambeau – Lombardi Spur, which includes another 4 sites along the Fox River.

-The Packers Heritage Trail was developed by sportswriter Cliff Christl, who would go on to become the team historian of the Packers.
+The Packers Heritage Trail was developed by the sportswriter Cliff Christl, who would go on to become the team historian of the Packers.
 It was modeled after the Freedom Trail in Boston and opened in 2012.
 It was originally led by the Packers Heritage Trail Foundation, Inc., which was formed by Christl and his wife Shirley.
 Two years later, the Heritage Trail Plaza was opened on the corner of Cherry St. and Washington St. in downtown Green Bay.
 In 2017, the Foundation was taken over by the Packers and is now part of the Green Bay Packers Hall of Fame.
 The Packers offer combined tickets for touring Lambeau Field, entrance to the Packers Hall of Fame and trolley tours of the Packers Heritage Trail.
 That same year, Christl published a book covering the Trail titled Packers Heritage Trail: The Town, The Team, The Fans From Lambeau to Lombardi.
 The Packers Heritage Plaza, which was updated and renovated in 2022, provides a larger overview history of the team with various plaques and statutes of past Packers players and coaches.
 However, the site of the plaza has been identified for future development, which would require its relocation to another site in downtown Green Bay.
 The city agreed to fund the removal of the plaza, while the Packers agreed to take possession of the statues, plaques and bricks that make up the landmark.
 The future location of the plaza is not yet decided.